mingchungx/llama-topic-modelling/README.md

 Analyze the data using topic modelling machine learning to group various topics in the LocalLLaMa subreddit, [LocalLLaMa Subreddit](https://www.reddit.com/r/LocalLLaMA/new/).

-Our research approach uses topic modelling with Latent Dirichlet Allocation (LDA) algorithm for unsupervised machine learning pipelining.
-The analyzer collects data from the LocalLLaMA subreddit, then runs topic clustering on queries related-to, and not related-to privacy.
-The data is read fetched from the Reddit API and tokened to multi-dimensional vectors.
-Then, dimensional reduction is applied to visualize and analyze demand for privacy and security in LocalLLaMA.
+Our research approach uses topic modelling with Latent Dirichlet Allocation (LDA) algorithm for unsupervised machine learning pipelining on r/LocalLLaMa.
+The pipeline collects over 1000 submission documents from the r/LocalLLaMA subreddit, then runs topic clustering on queries related-to the use cases and developer need for on-device and smaller LLaMA.
+The data is fetched from the Reddit API, sorted by relevance.
+Documents are tokened with multi-dimensional vector encoding, then dimensional reduction is applied to visualize and analyze demand for smaller, on-device applications in LocalLLaMA.

 ## Usage/Examples